 The human body monitors its environment with an incredible degree of sensitivity.
 Warmth, breathing rate, heart rate, and comfort level are monitored with a constant feedback loop.
 Compared to this sophisticated system, however, architects' ability to monitor the built environment is extremely limited.

 Instead of using regional climatic data, researchers and designers at KieranTimberlake set out to find a way to collect data from specific spaces.
-The firm used its own projects as test beds, executing several monitoring experiments over the past six years with the goal of gaining real feedback that can be used to inform design.
+The firm used its own projects as test beds, executing several monitoring experiments since 2007 with the goal of gaining real feedback that can be used to inform design.
 Using commercially available sensors, the team deployed networks to gain valuable data including the temperature fluctuations between layers of experimental materials in wall assemblies; the temperature, relative humidity, and ambient conditions of a specific site; the thermal resistance in existing masonry envelopes; and the temperature and moisture content of a concrete foundation.
 This data was then used to calibrate energy models, giving designers a platform in which they could make informed decisions about daylighting strategies, natural ventilation, and building orientation and massing.

 The results of these experiments proved to be especially relevant to building retrofits.
 Because retrofits usually include the addition of high-energy systems like air conditioning and lighting, the energy use of these buildings tends to rise regardless of the high performance or energy efficiency of their modifications.
 The design choices informed by the sensor data, however, have the potential to offset the energy increases that retrofitted buildings often experience, resulting in a more sustainable building overall.